-- Remove the oil fill cap/dipstick.
-Add the recommended oil until it reaches the upper level mark. - ▶ Place your motorcycle in an upright position on a firm, level surface when checking the oil level. - ➤ Do not overfill above the upper level mark. - ► Make sure no foreign objects enter the oil filler opening. - ► Wipe up any spills immediately. - 2.
-Securely reinstall the oil fill cap/dipstick.
+- Remove the oil fill cap.
+Add the recommended oil until it reaches the upper level mark. - ▶ Place your motorcycle on its centre stand on a firm, level surface when checking the oil level. - ➤ Do not overfill above the upper level mark. - ► Make sure no foreign objects enter the oil filler opening. - ► Wipe up any spills immediately. - 2.
+Securely reinstall the oil fill cap.